bolotnikov/gamedevland/docs/tower-defense.md

 ```

-Now, knowing the total number of rows and columns of the atlas image, we can calculate which row and which column has a tile with a given ID:
+Knowing the total number of rows and columns of the atlas image, we can calculate which row and column has a tile with a given ID:

 ``` javascript